 This constraint also places an upper limit on the range of covariances which may be considered in methods eight and nine.

 Both methods eight and nine involve selecting the most appropriate covariance by generating a ‘training set’ of 1,000 PSA draws from a bivariate distribution assuming the smallest acceptable covariance parameter.
 If any of the PSA draws violate monotonicity then the covariance parameter is increased slightly and another training set of 1,000 draws generated.
-The covariance is selected either if none of the draws in the training set violated monotonicity, or if the covariance could not be increased further without violating the other condition or the logical constraint described above.
+The covariance is selected if either none of the draws in the training set violated monotonicity, or if the covariance could not be increased further without violating the other condition or the logical constraint described above.
 Because of the use of the training set, the covariance parameter is in theory dependent on the sample size M, because the probability of observing violation of monotonicity (U1i- U2i≥0) at least once increases with sample size.
 The implications of this are discussed further in the discussion section.

-Unlike the other approaches used here, these three approaches involve sampling from bivariate normal distributions rather than beta distributions, which is less appropriate in theory as the normal distribution, unlike the beta distribution, is not bounded to produce values between 0 and 1.
+Unlike the other approaches used here, methods, seven, eight and nine, involve sampling from bivariate normal distributions rather than beta distributions, which is less appropriate in theory as the normal distribution, unlike the beta distribution, is not bounded to produce values between 0 and 1.

 Difference model method

 The concept of this method is to find transformations of U1 and U2, such that the transformed variables are judged to be independent.
 We introduce a variable (∆) which is the difference between U1 and U2.
-We assume that U1 is independent of ∆ and U2 is also independent of ∆.
+We assume that both U1 U2 are independent of ∆.
 Depending on the magnitude of the variance of U1 and U2, we define two different difference models.
 This is required to ensure we will always be able to calculate the variance of ∆.

 Since in our example both U1 and U2 are in the range between 0 and 1, the difference ∆ needs to be bounded between 0 and 1 as well.
 We assume ∆ ~ Beta(a, b) so that this condition is met.
 We calculate a and b using the mean and variance of U1 and U2 as described earlier.
 In the PSA, we firstly draw ∆ from Beta(a,b), then draw either U1 or U2 from its normal distribution depending on the model used.
 Finally, we calculate samples of U2 using U2=U1-∆ if the samples of ∆ and U1 have been drawn, or calculate samples of U1 using U1=U2+∆ if samples of ∆ and U2 have been drawn.